csecht/tkinter_utilities/README.md

 ![named-colors](images/tkinter_colors.png)

 TIP:
 Type or paste your own text to replace, or add to, the background color information.
-(If you remove the color information, don't forget to copy it, so you don't forget that awesome background color.)
+(If you replace the color information, don't forget to first copy it, so you don't forget the color.)
 ![custom_text](images/custom_text.png)

 Use Ctrl-D (or Command-D on MacOS), to pop up non-interactive deuteranopia simulation of the color table.